DauphineWeb/ProgrammationWeb2023/05-24 Testing and Deployment/README.md

 ## GitHub Actions

 [GitHub Actions](https://github.com/features/actions) is a popular tool used for CI.
-These actions are event-driven, they happen when some event occurs (i.e., a pushed commit, a merge to the main branch, pull requests, comments, scheduled actions, etc.)
+These actions are event-driven, they happen when some event occurs (i.e., a pushed commit, a merge to the main branch, pull requests, new comments, scheduled actions, etc.).

 Some popular tasks or actions include:

-* automated testing
+* automated testing,
-* CI/CD, run tests and deploy the app in a testing environment
+* CI/CD, run tests and deploy the app in a testing environment,
-* code linting, notify the user on a pull request when their code is malformatted
+* code linting, notify the user on a pull request when their code is malformatted,
-* issue management, if a user opens a new issue, the action could automatically assign tags based on its content
+* issue management, if a user opens a new issue, the action could automatically assign tags based on its content,
-* package publication
+* package publication when something is merged to the main branch,
-* scheduled jobs, close issues where nothing happend over the last two months
+* scheduled jobs, close issues where nothing happend over the last two months.

 Each action is based on a [_workflow_](https://docs.github.com/en/actions/using-workflows).
 Each workflow is described in a [yaml](https://en.wikipedia.org/wiki/YAML) file in the `.github/workflows/` directory.
 A simple action might be this.